btcpayserver/btcpayserver-doc/Xadrez.md

 ## Introduction <a name="introduction"></a>

-This tutorial expect to give directions and tools to anyone who want to setup an ecommerce store that accepts Litecoin (LTC) and Bitcoin (BTC) over <strong>Lightning Network</strong> or not.
+This tutorial expect to give directions and tools to anyone who want to setup an ecommerce store that accepts Litecoin (LTC) and Bitcoin (BTC).
+Is possible to accept payments over <strong>Lightning Network</strong>.
 Old payment methods like credit card and stuff can be enabled too.
 All components in this solution are open source software and can be obtained at their websites.

 This setup is called Xadrez just to be easier to anyone who want to refer the proposal presented here.
 Xadrez is Chess in portuguese language and we will change the pieces (the components) on the board until we reach a very nice full featured setup for a stable and definitive ecommerce store (the Checkmate).